 Sober Living Homes for Young Men in Los Angeles, CA

-After completing an addiction treatment program, if you are not confident in your abilities to maintain your sobriety, you should consider moving into one of our long-term sober living homes for young men in Los Angeles and Redondo Beach.
+After completing a treatment program for a substance use disorder, if you are not confident in your abilities to maintain your sobriety, you should consider moving into one of our long-term sober living homes for young men in Los Angeles and Redondo Beach.
 At New Life House, our sober living homes provide a caring, safe, supportive, and structured living environment for young men to continue to focus on long-term recovery.
 At the same time, they develop the skills to live independently.

 New Life House Sober Living For Young Adults